CiscoIOx/modbus_collector_python/README.md

 1. Build the first docker image to install all the application run-time dependencies on a mounted host location.
 If required, build the application as well.
 2. Build the second docker image by copying the application and its dependency binaries.

 By copying just the binaries, we can significantly reduce the docker image size.
+Also we don't need iox-toolchain and python-dev packages in the final docker image.

-#### [Image 1] Creating a docker image to setup the build environment
+#### [Docker image 1] Creating a docker image to setup the build environment
 In this section we will look at how to build docker image which is used to compile the application (if required) and its dependant modules.